 MATTES: Apart from shade #6 which has no pigment at all, all the other mattes are so nice, they are buttery, creamy, pigmented and blendable.
 Even the more colorful ones (Shades: #1, #4, #6, #8, #11, #13, #15).

 SHIMMERS: They look so pretty swatched but they are so difficult to work with, they apply beautifully but they blend into nothing, they literally disappear even after you layer them.
 If you put more than one colour on they will mesh together into one shade without showing the difference.
 It takes forever to make them decent.
 I feel like they don’t have any grip.
 (Shades: #3, #5, #7, #9, #10).

 GLITTERS: They act like the shimmers but they get better if you wet them, like most glitters, but they do have quite a bit of fall down (Shades: #2, #12, #14).

 Tip: The shimmers and the glitters will work a little bit better if you wet the brush or use your finger tips to apply them, if you don’t use more than 1-2 colours together and if you use a primer underneat.

-Believe it or not this is a halo eye, can you see it?
-No, because all the shades blends together into one shade, without any dimension.
+Believe it or not, this is a halo eye, can you see it?
+No, because all the shades blend together into one shade, without any dimension.
 The look is pretty but it wasn’t what I was going for.

-(Sorry fot the bug bite on my eyebrow, it’s healing but it looks horrendous.)
+(Sorry for the bug bite on my eyebrow, it’s healing but it looks horrendous.)

-The colour #5 was blended in the crease it was suppose to give dimention but it blend into nothing, the look is patchy and looks horrible apart from the blue on the lower lashline that is nice.
+The colour #5 was blended in the crease it was supposed to give dimension but it blends into nothing, the look is patchy and looks horrible apart from the blue on the lower lashline that is nice.